Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 6. Chronic Pain & Arthritis Management

-Chronic pain and osteoarthritis often lead to urgent care visits due to flare-ups.
+Flare-ups of chronic pain and osteoarthritis often lead to urgent care visits.

 Our physiotherapists have extensive experience with arthritis relief – read all about our Arthritis Relief Program here.
 We provide drug-free arthritis pain management strategies and exercise programs to reduce the need for hospital and emergency services.